coreinfrastructure/best-practices-badge/doc/security.md

 or delete a project they do not control).
 It's important to test that certain actions that *must* fail for security reasons do indeed fail.
+For more, see the earlier section justifying the claim that "Data modification requires authorization".

 ### Assets & threat actors identified & addressed